 Massage in Oxford

-All our massage therapists offer deep tissue massage which can ease tension in all major muscles of the body, and in particular the neck, back and shoulders.
+All our massage therapists offer deep tissue massage which can ease tension in all major muscles of the body, and is particularly effective for pain in the neck, back and shoulders.

 Massage treatments are tailored to the individual: at the start of your appointment your therapist will ask a few questions, such as the reason for your visit and any relevant medical and lifestyle information.
 Your therapist may examine you or assess your range of motion before treating you.